Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 Weather and Smart Dressing in Oahu

-The weather in Oahu is warm most of the year.
-This makes dressing a bit tricky.
-You want to stay cool, but you also need to stay modest.
+Oahu stays warm most of the year.
+That makes dressing a little tricky.
+You want to stay cool, but you also want to stay modest.

 - Choose light fabrics like cotton